webability-go/xamboo/README.md

 You can copy the example directory and change anything you need, or build from scratch.

-The master site is not necessary to make the CMS work.
+The master site is not necessary to make the Xamboo to work.
 It's a helpfull tool to configure and install anything easier and edit the json config files.

 Install the master site and install contexts with XModules for any site you need.